hanzoai/ROCm/docs/how-to/rocm-for-ai/training/benchmark-docker/megatron-lm.rst

-Use the following example commands to set up the environment, configure :ref:`key options <amd-megatron-lm-benchmark-test-vars>`, and run training on MI300X series GPUs with the AMD Megatron-LM environment.
+Use the following example commands to set up the environment, configure :ref:`key options <amd-megatron-lm-benchmark-test-vars>`, and run training on MI300X Series GPUs with the AMD Megatron-LM environment.

 Single node training
 --------------------